hahminlew/fashion-product-generator/README.md

 - `outer, The North Face x Supreme White Label Nuptse Down Jacket Cream, a photography of a white puffer jacket with a red box logo on the front.`
 - `top, The Supreme x Stussy Oversized Cotton Black Hoodie, a photography of a black shirt with a hood on and a logo on the chest.`
 - `bottom, IAB Studio x Stussy Tie-Dye Sweat Wooven Shorts, a photography of a dye short pants with a logo.`

-**A more precise model has been released!
-Please try to generate products through prompt engineering!*

 ## Dependencies